 Illogical as it now seems, this implausible idea and impossible scenario about Boyd, or” belief” as Long phrases it (p.
 36, TMAG 1995), had a certain appeal for photo historians in the late 20th century who wished to mobilise the Foucauldian tropes of surveillance by the powerful of the powerless within postmodernist discourse (Reeder 1995, Ennis 2000, Crombie 2004).

-There was one problem for Chris Long et al, namely the discrepancy between July 1873 when the plates supposedly arrived at Port Arthur and the date of “1874” which appears in the handwritten transcription “Taken at Port Arthur, 1874” across the verso of many of these prisoners’ images, an inscription most likely devised by Beattie to excite interest in his displays of convictaria at his museum in Hobart.
-No discussion ensued that countenanced an error concerning the date 1874, made perhaps much later by commercial photographers Beattie or Searle reprinting these mugshots in the 1900s for tourists, or by the archivists Ms Wayn and Peter Eldershaw at the AOT 1920s, 1950s or even later museum and library workers at the QVMAG from the 1960s-1980s who numbered them again and dispersed the duplicates to libraries, museums and heritage sites (NLA, TMAG, ArchivesTas, Port Arthur HS etc).
+There was one problem for Chris Long et al, namely the discrepancy between July 1873 when the plates supposedly arrived at Port Arthur (and evidence suggests the plates were not received in government stores there)and the date of “1874” which appears in the handwritten transcription “Taken at Port Arthur, 1874” across the verso of several of these prisoners’ images.
+No discussion ensued that countenanced an error concerning the date 1874, made perhaps much later by commercial photographers Beattie or Searle reprinting these mugshots in the 1900s for tourists, or by the archivists Ms Wayn and Peter Eldershaw at the AOT 1920s, 1950s or even later museum and library workers.

 Harriet‘s way bill, 30th July 1873.